May 3, 2023

 You should be greeted with a prompt confirming success!
 Check that the target has become available in the web interface’s Targets section.

-Configuring Policy
+3. Configuring Policy

-Before connecting to our new cluster through the ZLI, we need to create an access policy which allows us to assume a role on our target.
+Before connecting to our new cluster through the ZLI, we need to create an access policy that allows us to assume a role on our target.
 We’ll point our browsers to the Policy section of BastionZero’s web interface and once again click “Create” in the top right hand corner.
 We can then build an access policy for our new target.

-• Policy Type: use “Kubernetes” which denotes the policy enables access to a cluster
+• Policy Type: Use “Kubernetes” which denotes the policy enables access to a cluster.

-• Users: select yourself here
+• Users: Select yourself here.

-• Environment: select test-environment (or, if you skipped creating an environment, click “Targets” and select your registered cluster here)
+• Environment: Select test-environment (or, if you skipped creating an environment, click “Targets” and select your registered cluster here).

-• Allowed Target Users: select which roles you’d like to be able to assume on the target.
+• Allowed Target Users: Select which roles you’d like to be able to assume on the target.
 You may want to include cluster-admin, or any role you can assume in the cluster that has permissions to perform the operations you need.

-Click “Save”.
+Click “Save."
 You should now be ready to connect to our cluster!

 Let’s head to our terminal and substantiate a connection to our new target.
-You can login to the ZLI using the zli login command.
+You can log in to the ZLI using the zli login command.

 Once you’re logged in, you should run the zli lt command to check which targets are registered and available for connection.